LiteraryUniverse/icons/README.md

 Open up the file and make sure that `fill="none"` is not present in the top `<svg>` element.

-Finally you can optimize the SVG code in [SVGOMG](https://jakearchibald.github.io/svgomg/) tool.
+Finally, you can optimize the SVG code in [SVGOMG](https://jakearchibald.github.io/svgomg/) tool.
 Besides the defaults it is recommended to turn on multipass, pretify markup, reduce duplicate elements with links, remove out-of-bounds paths and prefer viewBox to width/height.

 Copy the resulting code (or override the existing file) in the resources folder.